 Payment can either be through your insurance plan or out-of-pocket.
 We are currently in-network for BlueCross BlueShield PPO, Aetna, and United Healthcare.
 If you are interested in submitting out-of-network claims, we can also offer monthly invoices for services rendered.
 Sliding scale fees are also available and based on income level.

 Yes.
 Everything you say in therapy stays between you and your therapist.
 There are only a few limits to confidentiality.
 Anytime you mention thoughts of wanting to harm yourself, or harm others, or mention that someone else is harming you, we may be obligated by law to make a report or take necessary action to ensure the safety of you and others.
 In couples therapy, our therapists are also unable to keep secrets with one partner from another.
 As you and your partner are in therapy together, your relationship also becomes a client in treatment and not being honest inhibits the progress your relationship is able to make.

 + What can I expect from my first session?

 In your first session, you and your therapist will address your reasons for coming into treatment and develop treatment goals that fit with your pace and ideas for change.
 There will most likely also be discussions on any past treatment you’ve had and how you’ve tried to reach your goals prior to entering into therapy.
-Often, but not always, there will also be discussion of your past and history with family, friends, and relationships, as pertinent to the issues at hand so that we can develop a detailed picture of how the presenting problem was created and how it is maintained by patterns and sequences in the current family and environmental structure.
+Often, but not always, there will also be discussion of your past and history with family, friends, and relationships, so that we can develop a detailed picture of how the presenting problem was created and how it is maintained by patterns and sequences in the current family and environmental structure.

 + Do I need medication?